Why You Can't Hear Voice in Your CS2 Demo (Fixes)

 Can't hear voice comms in a CS2 or FACEIT demo?
 The real reasons - no voice in MM/Premier demos, unset tv_listen_voice_indices, commands resetting - and the fixes.

-Most likely cause: your demo is a Valve matchmaking or Premier demo, which records no voice at all.
-Download the FACEIT demo of the match instead, then set the voice commands with the CS2 Voice Comms Calculator .
+Most likely cause: the demo is a Valve matchmaking or Premier demo, which records no voice at all.
+Download the FACEIT demo of the match instead, then set the commands with the CS2 Voice Comms Calculator .

-1. Matchmaking and Premier demos have no voice data
+1. Matchmaking and Premier demos have no voice in them

-Voice is only stored in FACEIT, ESEA and other server (SourceTV) demos.
-If you want to hear comms from a match you played, download the FACEIT demo (a .dem.zst file), not the Valve one.
-This single distinction trips up most "no voice in CS2 demo" threads.
+Voice comes from FACEIT, ESEA and other SourceTV servers.
+If you want to hear comms from a match you played, download the FACEIT demo - a .dem.zst file - not the Valve one.

-2. The voice command is still at its default of 0
+3. The command is still at its default

 tv_listen_voice_indices -1